oldmanstreetcoding/NASA-RUL-Assignment/README.md

 Enter your choice (1/2/3/4/5/6/7):
 ```
+Notes:
+- Option 1: FD001 with static parameters
+- Option 2: FD001 with hyperparameter tuning
+- Option 3: FD002 with static parameters
+- Option 4: FD002 with hyperparameter tuning
+- Option 5: Both datasets with static parameters
+- Option 6: Both datasets with hyperparameter tuning
+- Option 7: Evaluate the pre-trained Best Model for FD001
+- Option 8: Evaluate the pre-trained Best Model for FD002
+- Option 9: Evaluate the pre-trained Best Models for Both datasets
+- Option 10: exit the program

 ### 4. Train the Model
 If you choose an option with tuning, the system will run a hyperparameter search for LSTM and GRU models and display the training progress.
 For example: